I am a HUGE Harry Potter fan, so you can imagine how excited I was.

 You don’t need an account if you don’t want to use it as a form of payment.

 You then add a credit card to your wallet and link your Volcano Bay park tickets.

 I recommend creating a pin and only allowing your children a certain dollar limit on what they can spend.
 We actually didn’t give them permission to purchase using their TapuTapu.

 I can imagine how many ice creams they may have sneaked if we did!

 Don’t forget to return your TapuTapu when you leave the park.
 Don’t worry your information will be erased

 Top Tips for Universal’s Volcano Bay Orlando

 - Stay at one of the four resorts of Universal.
 (We stayed at Cabana Bay.)
-You’ll get early access to the park.
+Staying at an on site hotel gives you early access to the park.
 This means first dibs on chairs in a GOOD spot, and you can ride all of the slides before the park gets busy. (same with other parks).
 It’s SOOOO worth it.

 - As soon as you enter the park, go to the most popular rides (Krakatau aqua coaster, Ko’kiri body plunge, Kala & Tui Nui Serpentine body slides and Honu ika Moana.)